Superduperman: Influence

-The story was an influence on Alan Moore when creating Watchmen.
-Moore has said: "We wanted to take Superduperman 180 degrees – dramatic, instead of comedic", but it also influenced the art: "I think that we probably settled upon the kind of Wally Wood 'Superduperman' style.
-You know, super-heroics, lots of details, heavy blacks, of a distinctive style".
-When asked about the influence of Superfolks on his work like the earlier Marvelman, Moore said: "I'd still say that Harvey Kurtzman's Superduperman probably had the preliminary influence".
+When asked about the influence of Superfolks on his work, Alan Moore replied: "I'd still say that Harvey Kurtzman's Superduperman probably had the preliminary influence".
 He went into more detail in Kimota! the Miracleman Companion:

 I remember being so knocked out by the "Superduperman" story that I immediately began thinking – I was 11, remember, so this would have been purely a comics strip for my own fun – but I thought maybe I could do a parody story about Marvelman.
 This thing is fair game to my 11-year-old mind.
 I wanted to do a super-hero parody story that was as funny as "Superduperman", but I thought it would be better if I did it about an English superhero".